-Here are all of the bright and peppery flavors of the hot and sour soup you get at a restaurant with none of the glop.
-Ground pork is not traditional, but it makes the preparation of this soup ultraquick.
-Wood ear mushrooms, sometimes labeled “tree fungus” (now there’s an appetizing name), are a standard addition, but they can be hard to find unless you live near an Asian grocery store.
+“My mom used to whip this up as a fast lunch for my brother and me.
+Ground pork isn’t traditional, but it makes the preparation of this soup ultra quick.
+Wood ear mushrooms, sometimes labeled “tree fungus” (appetizing, yes?) are a traditional ingredient but they can be hard to find unless you live near an Asian grocery store.
 I substitute easy-to-find button mushrooms, which don’t have the same crunch but add a nice earthy flavor.
 Egg, not flavorless cornstarch, acts as the thickener, allowing the flavors of pork, sesame, vinegar, and pepper to come shining through.”

 Hot and Sour Soup

 - 2 tablespoons vegetable oil

-- 1 garlic clove, smashed and minced
+- 1 garlic clove smashed and minced

-- 1 tablespoon minced fresh ginger
+- 1 tablespoon minced ginger

-- 4 scallions, white and green parts, minced, plus more for garnish
+- 4 scallions white and green parts, minced, plus more for garnish

 - 8 ounces ground pork

-- 4 cups store-bought or homemade chicken stock
+- 4 cups homemade chicken stock or canned chicken broth

 - 1 pound soft or firm tofu (not silken and not extra firm), cut into 1/2-inch cubes

-- 4 or 5 medium button mushrooms, wiped clean and thinly sliced (or substitute dried, rehydrated wood ear mushrooms)
+- 4 or 5 medium button mushrooms wiped clean and thinly sliced (or substitute dried, rehydrated wood ear mushrooms)

 - 1 teaspoon granulated sugar

-- 2/3 cup rice vinegar, or to taste
+- 1/3 to 2/3 cup rice vinegar or to taste

-- 1 teaspoon freshly ground black pepper, or to taste
+- 1 teaspoon freshly ground black pepper or to taste

-- 1 tablespoon sesame oil, plus more for garnish
+- 1 tablespoon sesame oil plus more for garnish

 - 2 large eggs